5 Ways to Help Build Healthy Hygiene Habits in your Children

 Here are some simple ways you can instill these habits into your children to ensure their cleanliness for years to come.

 Good oral hygiene by maintaining clean teeth and gums can help in the prevention of a wide range of health issues, such as cavities, bad breath and heart disease later in life.
 Your child should get into the routine of brushing and flossing twice a day at least, if not after every meal.
 There are specially designed toothbrush kits for children to carry around and take to school with them so that they can maintain their oral health at school and throughout the entire day.
-The recommended time of brushing young children’s teeth is two minutes.
+The recommended time of brushing young children’s teeth is two minutes, according to a Pediatric dentist in Roseville, VA.

 The recommended average amount of washing your children’s hair is usually two or three times a week.
 Over washing their hair can lead to dry scalps and increase the risk of dandruff.
 This changes as young children move into their early teenage years and hit puberty, the effects of hormonal changes can make scalps more prone to grease.
 This may increase the amount of hair washing to keep hair clean, fresh and smelling good.